 Completed vehicles built after 10/08/15 will have this feature configured on.
 Upfitters removing the pick-up box of a completed vehicle and using the trailer tow circuits for utility body lighting will need to turn the feature off with an IDS tool.
 Refer to SSM 45521 for procedure.

-If you have any questions, please contact the Ford Truck Body Builders Advisory Service as shown in the header of this bulletin.
+Refer to the Body Builder Layout Book for additional guidelines and recommendations.
+If you have any questions, please contact the Ford Body Builders Advisory Service as shown in the header of this bulletin.